redsanket/spark/external/hadoop/guide/mapreduce/encryption.rst

    * Using ``DefaultSpillKeyProvider`` is **ONLY** meant for testing purposes.
    * Enabling encryption for intermediate data spills automatically restricts the number of job attempts to 1.
-   * Encrypting intermediate data (shuffle/spill) will incur a significant performance impact. |br|
+   * Encrypting intermediate data (shuffle/spill) will incur performance impact proportional to the amount of spill data due to cpu overhead of encrypting spill data.
-     Users should profile this and potentially reserve 1 or more cores for encrypted shuffle.
+   * Users should profile this and potentially reserve 1 or more cores for encrypted shuffle.

 ..  _mapreduce_encryption_definitions: